World Kendo Championship

 The World Kendo Championship is an international kendo competition contested by the member nations of the International Kendo Federation (FIK).
-The championships have been conducted every three years since their inception in 1970.
-The host of the tournament usually rotates in order through the three FIK administrative regions of Asia, the Americas and Europe.
+The championships have been conducted every three years since the inception in 1970.
+The host of the tournament usually rotates in order through the three FIK administrative regions of Asia, the Americas and Europe (the canceled 2021 tournament and the 2024 tournament were both in Europe).

 The competition is divided into four divisions: Men's Individual, Women's Individual, Men's Team, Women's Team.
-Team matches are individual between five members from each team which change sequentially at the end of each round.
+Team matches are individual matches between five members from each team where each member competes in 1 round.

+Until 2006, Japan had never lost a championship in any of the four divisions, when the Japanese men's team lost to the USA in the semi-final, with South Korea winning in the final.
+Previously other teams had come close, such as South Korea (1997, 2003) and Canada (2000).
+In the individual divisions, South Koreans are appearing more often in the semi-finals and final.

 There is an opinion in Japan that this tournament is not of the same caliber as the All Japan Kendo Championship or the All Japan Police Kendo Championship.
 The argument being that there is a distinct qualitative difference in the playing level and style of nationalities where Japanese people lived or immigrated to before WW2, and countries that began practicing Kendo post-war.
 Another opinion is that the level of non-Japanese referees is not of high enough caliber for matches to be judged fairly.
 In order to offset this, mandatory international referee seminars are organized by the International Kendo Federation with high-ranking Japanese Kendo officials as lecturers.

-Until 2006, Japan had never lost a championship in any of the four divisions, when the Men's Team suffered a narrow loss against USA in the semi-final, with South Korea claiming victory in the final.
-This was Japan's first official defeat despite other teams coming close, such as South Korea and Canada in 1997 and 2000 respectively.
-In the individual division, more and more South Koreans are appearing in the semi-finals and final.